SamChevalier/samchevalier.github.io/ideas.md

 ---
 {% include mathjax-config.html %}

-# A running list of ideas.
+# A running blog of ideas.
 Established 10/25.

 Some ideas are mathematical.
 Some are pseudomathematical.
 All end with an "intersting" research question.